 “I hope I can give my followers a time of fun and let them know it’s okay to be who they are when watching a video of mine!
 The world can be such a toxic place with constant bad news and negativity.
 I hope I can shine some light on my babes!”

 “This person burst through the door, assaulted me with all his might after I drifted out to sleep without even bothering to wake me, chastise or to tell me what was going on, and just really unleashed the breadth of his might with this really thick police belt to the extent I felt like I left my body.
 And I just remember at some point, kind of feeling really hot, like my body was on fire.”

-In a time when celebrities, comedians, and pretty much everyone but the government is held accountable for everything said and done, it is surprising that someone from the industry didn’t consider the implications of a virtual black model.
-Some have even said that Shudu is a way for the artist to indulge in his interest in black women without having to interact with them.
+In a time when pretty much everyone but the government is held accountable for everything said and done, it is surprising that someone from the industry didn’t consider the implications of a virtual black model.
+Some have said that Shudu is a way for the artist to indulge in his interest in black women without having to interact with them.

 A few months ago, I spontaneously chopped my relaxed hair off, but prior the chop, I kept wishing I had enough guts to own my African roots.
 And I have to admit the emotional courage it takes to be vulnerable.
-For the first time, I realized how much pressure black women undergo in their quests to create equal representation even when the choice promotes a healthy lifestyle.
+For the first time, I realized how much pressure black women undergo in their quests to create equal representation.